camunda/camunda-docs-manual/content/user-guide/process-engine/the-job-executor.md

 How does `exclusive` behave when a process contains hierarchies e.g. when multiple parallel subprocesses can be spawned by a root process?

 By default, the exclusive _acquisition_ & _execution_ is only guaranteed for the jobs that originate from the root process instance.
-In a multi-instance call activity setting, the subprocess instances that will be spawned can perfectly run in parallel despite selecting `exclusive` asynchronous continuation as depicted in the image below
+In a multi-instance call activity setting, the subprocess instances that will be spawned can run in parallel despite selecting `exclusive` asynchronous continuation as depicted in the image below.

 {{< img src="../img/exclusive-over-process-hierarchies.png" title="Single Engine" >}}